Vijay Rupani

 Vijay Ramniklal Rupani (2 August 1956 – 12 June 2025) was an Indian politician who served as the chief minister of Gujarat from 5 August 2016 to 11 September 2021 for two consecutive terms.
 He was a representative in the Gujarat Legislative Assembly for the Rajkot West constituency from the Bharatiya Janata Party (BJP).
 He was among the passengers who died in the crash of Air India Flight 171.

 Early life and student politics

 Vijay Rupani was born on 2 August 1956, in Rangoon, Union of Burma, to a Jain Bania family.
 He was the seventh and youngest son of the couple.
 In 1960, his family moved to Rajkot, Gujarat, India, due to political instability in Burma.
-His father, Rasiklal Rupani, who had been a grain merchant in Burma, became a trader of ball bearings in Rajkot.
+His father, Ramniklal Rupani, who had been a grain merchant in Burma, became a trader of ball bearings in Rajkot.

 Vijay Rupani graduated with a BA from Dharmendrasinhji Arts College and an LLB from Saurashtra University.
-Active in student politics, Rupani joined the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation, and the Akhil Bharatiya Vidyarthi Parishad (ABVP), a student body affiliated with the RSS.
+Active in student politics, Rupani joined the Rashtriya Swayamsevak Sangh (RSS), an Indian Nationalist Swayamsewak organisation, and the Akhil Bharatiya Vidyarthi Parishad (ABVP), a student body affiliated with the RSS.
 In 1971, Rupani joined the Bharatiya Jana Sangh, a Hindutva party which served as the political arm of the RSS and the precursor to the Bharatiya Janata Party (BJP).